 However, absent three full months of documentation, the Board may use whatever documentation a parent is able to provide, based on local procedures, including the year-to-date amount on available check stubs.
 If a parent does not have three full months of documentation because they have not been employed throughout the full three-month period before initial eligibility determination, Boards may obtain pay documents for the period employed.
 The time frame and type of income documentation used must be clearly explained in the child care case management system.
 If the number of check stubs differs from what is required based on state and local policy, a clear explanation of the difference must be included in the child care case management system.

-Boards must inform staff members that bonus amounts that appear in the year-to-date amount, but fall outside of the three-month window, must be counted in accordance with D-107.d: Bonuses and Lump Sum Payments.
+Boards must inform staff members that bonus amounts that appear in the year-to-date amount, but fall outside the three-month window, must be counted in accordance with D-107.d: Bonuses and Lump Sum Payments.

 Boards must also inform staff members that a family member might be employed for three or more months but have irregular or no earnings within one or more pay periods.
 Refer to D-107.c regarding fluctuations in income.